pachecodt/CovidChatbot/README.md

 >python bot.py
 >```

-### To Do
+### Possible improvements

-Improve model.
+As all applications this one need to be improved.
+Possible improvements:

+- Continue to improve the model
-Add answer to number of daily cases.
+- Add answer to number of daily cases.
+- Add number of people vaccinated.

 ### Contributing
 ------------